 This is calculated in 2 parts, the pre-6 April 2006 benefits and the post 6 April 2006 benefits.

 The first part of the formula is in respect of the pre-6 April 2006 benefits.
-This is basically the pre-6 April 2006 tax-free lump sum entitlement increased by 20% or in line with the lifetime allowance if that increases over £1.8 million.
+This is basically the pre-6 April 2006 tax-free lump sum entitlement increased by 20%

-The second part of the formula is used to calculate the individual's tax-free lump sum entitlement on their post 6 April 2006 benefits, adjusted for any change in the lifetime allowance from £1.5 million.
-It is possible this part of the formula produces a negative figure or zero.
-The most common reason for this is if no contributions have been paid into the plan post 6 April 2006 and there has been no investment growth.
+It's possible this part of the formula produces a negative figure or zero.
+The most common reason for this is if no contributions have been paid into the plan post 6 April 2006 and there's been no investment growth.
 If the figure is negative, use a figure of zero.

 Here's an example of the calculation: